 Tertiary and quaternary IDE¶

-The additional tertiary and quaternary IDE controllers, enabled through the Peripherals settings page, are not supported by all emulated BIOSes and may require manual configuration of emulated operating systems.
+The additional tertiary and quaternary IDE controllers, enabled through the Storage controllers settings page, are not supported by all emulated BIOSes and may require manual configuration of emulated operating systems.
 The specific details are outlined on this page.

 The following resources are used by these additional controllers: